yasserglez/yasserglez.github.io/content/pages/home.md

 save_as: index.html

-I'm passionate about the design and implementation of algorithms to solve challenging problems that demand building scalable predictive models and drawing conclusions from large datasets.
+I'm passionate about the design and implementation of algorithms to solve challenging problems that require building scalable predictive models and drawing conclusions from large datasets.
 I have a keen interest in data science and I'm enthusiastic about working with open-source technologies.

-Lately, I've been focusing on the development of recommender systems for various application domains &ndash; employing technologies such as Apache Spark with Python and Scala, Amazon EMR & S3, and MongoDB.
+Lately I've been focusing on the development of recommender systems for various application domains &ndash; employing technologies such as Apache Spark with Python and Scala, Amazon EMR & S3, and MongoDB.
 I have a bachelor's degree in Computer Science and a master's degree in Information Systems & Technology with emphasis on applied mathematics.

 I currently work as a data scientist at Canopy Labs, a predictive customer analytics company based in Toronto.
 In the past I've worked